Overview

 - On the Whitelisted Addresses page, select the wallet where you want to add a whitelisted address.

 - On the page with your wallet’s information, select Add Address.
-If you are adding additional addresses to an existing wallet, select + Whitelisted Address in the top right corner of the page.
+If you're adding additional addresses to an existing wallet, select + Whitelisted Address in the top right corner of the page.

 - On the Add Whitelisted Address window, select the wallet's asset type and then enter or paste the wallet's deposit address in the Deposit Address field.